matrix-org/caniemail/CONTRIBUTING.md

     "2019-06":"a #1 #2"
     ```

     Versions will be displayed by the order they're in.
 Make sure to go from the oldest version to the most recent version.

-* `notes`: Global note regarding all email clients for this feature.
+* `notes`: Global note regarding all Matrix Clients for this feature.
-* `notes_by_num`: Specific notes for individual email clients.
+* `notes_by_num`: Specific notes for individual Matrix Clients.
 Each note consists of a key string and a value string.
 Multiple notes can be added by using a comma separator after each value.
 The key should match the notes added in the `stats` values.
 It's prefered to add numbers for the keys.

 ```
 // Example